-Kelly Hewson, k2hewson@gmail.com, is Professor Emerita in the English, Languages, and Cultures department of Mount Royal University, Calgary, Alberta where she taught postcolonial literature, global film, and has collaborated on numerous SoTL projects with Professor Lee Easton, focusing on their mutual interests in reception theory, border studies, and critical and decolonising pedagogies.
+Kelly Hewson, k2hewson@gmail.com, is Professor Emerita in the English, Languages, and Cultures department of Mount Royal University, Calgary, Alberta where she taught postcolonial literature, global film, and composition courses.
+She has collaborated on numerous SoTL projects with Professor Lee Easton, focusing on their mutual interests in reception theory, border studies, and critical and decolonising pedagogies.